ahmetabdi/themoviedb/README.md

 ## Detail

-Every movie example documented below uses the movie Fight Club (id 550) while every person uses Brad Pitt (id 287).
+Every example documented below uses the movie Fight Club (id 550), the TV show Breaking Bad (id 1396), and every person uses Brad Pitt (id 287).
 These are only used as examples to show what a real world request looks like.

 ### Movie